Configuration#

 • layers: Configure the layers that MapProxy offers.
 Each layer can consist of multiple sources and caches.

-• grids: Define the grids that MapProxy uses to aligns cached images.
+• grids: Define the grids that MapProxy uses to align cached images.

 The order of the sections is not important, so you can organize it your way.